stargazer5585/VirtualDiscovery/pages/about.md

 ## Metadata

-Development of an appropriate metadata application profile was a significant challenges of this project due to the need to balance accurate resource description, platform requirements, and potential data harvesting and reuse.
+Development of an appropriate metadata application profile was a significant challenge for this project due to the need to balance accurate resource description, platform requirements, and potential data harvesting and reuse.

 The Virtual Discovery Gallery has developed a metadata application profile based primarily on the CDWA Lite Schema provided by the J. Paul Getty Trust.
 Elements were selected based on the content of the virtual collection and the requirements of the Collection Builder GH digital library platform.
+Some elements feature local qualifications to better fit the needs of the collection.

 Each element is mapped to Dublin Core for better metadata sharing and reuse.
 Details of the content guidelines, application notes, and examples of each element are available in the PDF file below.